Accessibility settings

 It is possible to re-apply ahead of our communication – probably the quickest and easiest way is online.

-If you are unable to complete your application online you can download a paper application form in England.
-You can also request a paper application form by emailing elections@tewkesbury.gov.uk or call electoral services on 01684 272025.
+If you are unable to complete your application online you can either complete the application form printed on the reverse of your cancellation notice or download a paper application form in England.
+You can also request a paper application form by emailing elections@tewkesbury.gov.uk or call Electoral Services on 01684 272025.

 As part of your application, you will be required to provide your: